-9 Additional monitoring from the monitoring that was undertaken as part of the site sensitivity verification.

-10 This information can be collected through desk top analysis, consultation with local bird associations, BirdLife South Africa, Vulpro and the Endangered Wildlife Trust.
-11 Geographical information systems.
+12 Additional monitoring from the monitoring that was undertaken as part of the site sensitivity verification.
+13 This information can be collected through desk top analysis, consultation with local bird associations, BirdLife South Africa, VulPro and the Endangered Wildlife Trust.